Sunday, December 4, 2016

 Who is this Shiloh, or the one to whom the rulership belongs?

-The following is quote from a the Jesus.org website:
+The following is a quote from the Jesus.org website:

 That the Messiah is intended by Shiloh in Genesis 49:10 may be collected from the significance of the word.
 Although learned men, both among Jews and Christians, differ about the derivation and signification of it, in any and all of the senses which they give, it well agrees with the Messiah.